joshwalong/joshwalong.github.io/README.md

-# 👋 Welcome to my site
+# Welcome to my site

 Hi, I’m Josh.
 This site is powered by **GitHub Pages**.

 ## About Me
-- 💻 Developer
+- Developer
-- 🌍 Based in NZ/UK
+- Based in NZ/UK

 ## Projects
 ---

-© 2025 Joshwalong
+© 2025 joshwalong